paul-hammant/tbd/content/game-changers/index.md

 Microsoft Secrets: How the World's Most Powerful Software Company Creates Technology, Shapes Markets and Manages People (Michael Cusumano & Richard Selby, 1995){{< ext url="https://www.amazon.com/Microsoft-Secrets-Powerful-Software-Technology/dp/0684855313" >}}

-The book was translated into 14 languages, and a best seller.
+The book was translated into 14 languages, and a bestseller.

 There's a section in *Microsoft Secrets* dealing with Microsoft's per-developer workflow using Source Library Manager (SLM) on  a one-branch model (the book does not use the words trunk or branch).
 SLM (AKA "slime") - an Internal